A fan’s guide – the club from early doors to today

 Quickly showing that they were not out of their depth with a 4-1 win over Cowdenbeath, Annan achieved a play-off place two seasons later.
 Overcoming Alloa in the semi-final, the Galabankies pushed Albion Rovers close in the final, both legs played before four-figure crowds.
 At Galabank, Bryan Gilfillan turned from hero to villain, scoring two goals to shorten the aggregate score, only to headbutt an opponent and receive a straight red card.

-Despite beating fallen giants Rangers 2-1 at Ibrox in 2012-13, a memorable first win for manager Jim Chapman, Annan had to wait until 2014 for another play-off chance.
+Despite beating fallen giants Rangers 2-1 at Ibrox in 2012-13, a memorable first win for manager Jim Chapman, Annan had to wait until 2014 for another play-off chance for promotion.
 Equally dramatic, the end-of-season showdown ended in an 8-4 aggregate victory for Stirling Albion, 5-3 winners at Galabank.

 With Chapman still in charge, there were memorable cup ties to savour at Galabank in 2015-16.
 First, a derby with Queen of the South in the League Cup entertained the 1,360 crowd with seven goals and two red cards, Athletic on the wrong side of both.
 In October, there were two more red cards, including an early one for Berwick, 4-1 losers to the Galabankies.